-TeamConnect combines pdvConnect with push-to-talk ("PTT") mobile communication services involving digital network architecture and mobile devices.
+TeamConnect combines pdvConnect with push-to-talk mobile communication services involving digital network architecture and mobile devices.
 The contract period for the TeamConnect service varies from a month-to-month basis to 24 months.
 The customer is billed at the beginning of each month of the contract term.
 The Company recognizes revenue as it satisfies its performance obligation over time as the services are delivered.
 On April 1, 2019, these customers were transitioned to A BEEP and Goosetown.
 A BEEP and Goosetown agreed to pay the Company a certain portion of the recurring revenues during the term of the agreements.
 While the customer remains on the Company's MotoTRBO Systems, the portion of recurring revenues paid by A BEEP and Goosetown is recorded as revenue.

 Spectrum Revenue.
 In September 2014, Motorola paid the Company an upfront, fully-paid fee of \$7.5 million in order to use a portion of the Company's wireless spectrum licenses.
 The payment of the fee is accounted for as deferred revenue on the Company's consolidated balance sheets and is recognized ratably as the service is provided over the contractual term of approximately ten years.
-The revenue recognized for the three and nine months ended December 31, 2020 and 2019 were approximately \$183,000 and \$547,000, respectively for each period.
+The revenue recognized for the three months ended June 30, 2021 and 2020 was approximately \$182,000 each period.

 Contract Assets.
 The Company recognizes a contract asset for the incremental costs of obtaining a contract with a customer.
 These costs include sales commissions.
-These costs will be amortized ratably using the portfolio approach over the estimated customer contract period.
+These costs are amortized ratably using the portfolio approach over the estimated customer contract period.
 The Company will review the contract asset on a periodic basis to determine if an impairment exists.
 If it is determined that there is an impairment, the contract asset will be expensed.

-As of December 31, 2020, the Company incurred commission costs required to obtain the Ameren lease agreements amounting to approximately \$126,000 which will be amortized over the contractual term of approximately 30-years.
+For the three months ended June 30, 2021, the Company incurred commission and stock compensation costs to obtain its long-term 900 MHz broadband spectrum lease agreements amounting to approximately \$8,000, which was capitalized and will be amortized over the contractual term of approximately 30-years.